Viral Evolution and Adaptation as a Multivariate Branching Process: Phenotypic Models for Viral Evolution

-The \emph{simple phenotypic model} is obtained by requiring that there are no adaptative effects in time, that is $b=0$.
+The \emph{simple phenotypic model} is obtained by requiring that there are no beneficial effects in time, that is $b=0$.
 This assumption is justified by several experimental results.
-The frequencies between beneficial, deleterious and neutral mutations appearing in a replicating population have been already measured by prior studies~\cite{MGME99,IS01,KL03,O03,SME04,CIE07,EWK07,PFCM07,RBJFBW08}.
-Taking their results together, it is reasonable to conclude that beneficial mutations are about 1000 less frequent than either neutral or deleterious mutations.
-As a result the viral population would be submitted to a large number of successive deleterious and neutral changes and a comparatively small number of adaptive changes.
-By considering $b=0$, the model now depends only on \emph{two parameters}: the \emph{deleterious effect probability} $d$ and the \emph{maximum replication capacity} $R$.
-The complementary probability $c=1-d$ is the probability of occurrence of a \emph{neutral effect} with no impact on the replication capability of the viral particle.
+The frequencies between beneficial, deleterious and neutral mutations appearing in a replicating population have been already measured by prior studies\cite{MGME99,IS01,O03,SME04,CIE07,EWK07,PFCM07,RBJFBW08}.
+Taking their results together, it is reasonable to conclude that beneficial mutations could be as low as 1000 less frequent than either neutral or deleterious mutations.
+As a result the viral population would be submitted to a large number of successive deleterious and neutral changes and a comparatively small number of beneficial changes.
+Here we shall focus on the case $b=0$ which allows us to obtain exact results.
+The case $b \approx 0$ can be treated perturbatively as discussed in Antoneli, Bosco, Castro and Janini\cite{ABCJ12}.

 From what is described above it should become clear that the model assumes a scenario where a probabilistic processes at the cellular/viral scale take place in the context of the interaction between the viral particle and the host cell.
 The combined effect of small scale processes are observed at the viral population scale in terms of collective (stable or not) properties.